Scripting Tips and Best Practices¶

 You can temporarily override configuration settings with the use of global arguments.

-You can even save those settings permanently by combining global arguments with the ngc config set
+You can even save those settings permanently by combining global arguments with the ngc config set command.

 Tips about Global Arguments¶